PART 1 - Program Description

 STAR Direct Project Costs

-Up to twenty percent (20%) of STAR funds may be used for reasonable costs which are necessary to carry out the construction and completion of a capital project, including: acquisition, environmental testing, legal fees, building permits, licensing and inspection fees, design and engineering fees, general contractor’s fees, or project management fees that are directly related to the STAR activity.
+Up to twenty percent (20%) of STAR funds may be used for reasonable costs which are necessary to carry out the construction and completion of a capital project, including: acquisition, environmental testing, legal fees, building permits, licensing and inspection fees, or project management fees that are directly related to the STAR activity.

 PART 3 - Application Procedure